maxmurdoch/flock/src/pages/products/hobbyist.md

   bigText: >-
     Hobbyist drone pilots are not required by law to fly with insurance.
-    However, a flying metal robot with spinning propellers has the potential to cause some pretty hefty damage; and paying a little now may save you a lot in the long run.
+    However, a flying metal robot with spinning propellers has the potential to cause some pretty hefty damage.
+So paying a little now may save you a lot in the long run.

     Flock’s public liability insurance provides cover for the worst case